Abu-Lut/WisdomCircleNuxt/README.md

 ## Features

-* Rigorous validation - Custom JS validation uses RegEx to ensure only properly formatted input values are sent to the backend | Errors are shown whenever necessary to aid the user
+* Rigorous validation - Custom JS validation uses RegEx to ensure only properly formatted input values are sent to the backend | Errors are shown whenever necessary to aid the user | Various edge cases considered and covered
 * Visbility toggle - Allows for mistakes made in passwords to be conveniently corrected at the click of a button
 * Responsive UI - Allows for users to sign in at the comfort of their device choice
 * SEO Optimised - Usage of Semantic HTML and SSR via Nuxt and deployment through Netlify ensures search visibility
 * Login through both Email and Mobile Number - User chooses preferred means at his own behest
-* Moden UI - Easy on the eyes and minimalistic
+* Modern UI - Easy on the eyes and minimalistic

 ## Skills Learnt